 Rehabilitation is important to get the most out of your shoulder after the operation.
 The first stage is to let your shoulder heal, by resting it in the sling.
 Meanwhile, you can move your wrist and hand to make sure that they do not get stiff or swollen.
-These are the only exercises you should do in the first 4 weeks whilst in your sling.
+The first stage of rehabilitation is the exercise below to keep your shoulder moving.
+This is the only exercises you should do in the first 4 weeks whilst in your sling.